sergeyk/vislab/tasks.md

     VW:
         - implement and test oaa mode
         - compare oaa mode results to using separate binary classifiers
-    - implement across-feature metric comparison: like the AVA style AP barplot

 Tune ConvNet features:
     - tune decaf with flickr style and wikipaintings data (train sets only) [.5 day]